persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-03-19-my-hometown.md

 ---
 One of the few places at my Blog without links to Projects or GitHub

-My Hometown Slagelse is locatated around 90 km from Copenhagen.
+The city center of my Hometown Slagelse

 ![](/images-posts/slagelse.jpg)